 Christmas is a magical time where you can make lasting memories with family and friends.
-Finding family Christmas activities that you can turn into traditions doesn’t have to be difficult.
+Finding family Christmas activities that don’t break the bank doesn’t have to be difficult.
+In fact, you can turn several budget-friendly holiday activities that are well-suited for Christmas traditions for years to come!

-Below are 13 Christmas activities for families.
-The best part is that they are all budget-friendly and inexpensive.
-Add each of them to your list this holiday season.
+Below are 13 inexpensive Christmas activities for families.
+Add each of them to your list this holiday season to enjoy guilt-free activities with the family without breaking the bank.

 1. Make Your Own Ornaments